Huegoxaga/notes/os/linux.md

   - can be sent to a remote host `@hostname`
   - can be sent to a logged user `root,username`.

+##### Rsyslog Configuration

+- Control log size by adding rules
+- Need to be added as a scheduled task

 #### HDCP

 - It is confifured in the `/etc/dhcpcd.conf` file.